Qualifications Explained

 This is a Physiotherapist who has achieved advanced Sports Physiotherapy specialised training and successfully completed clinical and oral examinations to be admitted as a fellow to the Australia College of Physiotherapists.

 Sports Physiotherapy Specialisation is awarded in a specific area.
-At The Knee Joint Sports Physiotherapy, Greg Craig has been awarded Sports Physiotherapy Specialist status specialising in the knee.
+At The Knee Joint Sports Physiotherapy, Kurt Lisle earned and was awarded Sports Physiotherapy Specialist status in 2013.

-There are only 50 Specialist Physiotherapists nationally in all fields.
-Of these, just sixteen are Sports Physiotherapists.
+There are under 100 Specialist Physiotherapists nationally in all fields.
+Of these, less than 50 are Specialist Sports Physiotherapists.